MakarenkoDmitry/ApiGoogleTable/readme.md

 * Paste json file in project folder.

-* share access table for client_email in json file
+* give access to the table for a client_email who is in json file
 * add column names in Google Table

 2 - Development